browserengineering/book/book/invalidation.md

-You should now be able to edit the example above in your own browser---but if you try it, you'll see that editing is extremely slow, with each character typed adding multiple frames of delay.
+You should now be able to edit the example above in your own browser---but if you try it, you'll see that editing is extremely slow, with each character taking hundreds of milliseconds to type.

 Idempotence
 ===========